 By Džangir Kolar at Dr Jam Travels

 After a meal in Greece, Greeks often serve loukoumades or “greek doughnuts.”
 They make a wonderful after-dinner sweet treat and they’re simple to make.

 They are then sprinkled with cinnamon and chopped walnuts and there you have it – one of Greece’s very best street foods!

 New variations have been created and if you have a sweet tooth, you can choose from a host of sweet toppings such as chocolate Nutella!

 While the origin of dolmades is still debatable, with several middle eastern countries claiming their origin, it is also undeniable that dolmades have existed since the 17th century.

 The ‘dolmades’ is derived from dolma which is of Turkish origin.
 However, it is said that the dish is of Greek origin and was later adopted by the Ottoman Empire when the word “dolma” was established.

 These are traditionally vegetarian/vegan dishes made of vine leaves that are wrapped into small rolls and stuffed with rice, onion, fresh herbs, and pine nuts.
-Vine leaves are rich in fiber, vitamin A, Vitamin K, low in calories, and are rich in antioxidants.
+Vine leaves are rich in fiber, vitamin A, and Vitamin K, low in calories, and rich in antioxidants.

-Saute onions, followed by rice, pine nuts, mint, parsley, salt, and cook them completely.
+Saute onions, followed by rice, pine nuts, mint, parsley, and salt, and cook them completely.
 They are carefully made into small portions and wrapped with vine leaves and left in the refrigerator for a couple of hours.

 Vegetarian dolmades are generally served cold or at room temperature with Greek yogurt and a squeeze of lemon juice.
 A visit to Greece is incomplete without tasting these tantalizing dolmades.